 When you notice any of these warning signs, or any out-of-the-ordinary behavior, contact your vet immediately.
 The sooner the issue is caught and treated, the better!

 Do you know or suspect that your pet may have diabetes?
-Contact us today!
+Contact us, your local animal clinic in Waterdown, ON! today!
 We are dedicated to offering great care!

 !Social Media Icons